 How exactly do you translate your interest in a role into a well-crafted, one-page document?
 This pressure is only compounded when you're writing a career change cover letter.
 Now, the more accurate question is, How do you demonstrate that you're qualified for a job when you don't necessarily have formal experience in the field?

 How to Write A Career Change Cover Letter

 To make the process as painless as possible, we asked Rose Keating, a career coach with years of experience helping people land their dream jobs, to weigh in on writing a cover letter when you're making a career move.
-But before you put pen to paper (so to speak), Keating would urge you to go for quality over quantity.
+But before you put pen to paper (so to speak), Keating urges you to aim to pen career change cover letters that focus on quality over quantity.
 Because yes, you do need to write a customized cover letter for every job you apply for.

-Making a move takes longer than you may think.
+Making a career move takes longer than you may think, so before you dive write into writing your cover letter, mentally prepare yourself for the career change process to take up to a year.
 "Most people assume a career change is just made quite quickly, but it's often a project that's six to nine months in the making," explains Keating.

-"The most successful career changes happen when someone takes a structured approach to exploring multiple options and then vets those options through a process of talking to people who work in the field, understanding what the role is about (the actual job beyond the job description—what's it actually like day to day), and figuring out what skills and experience the market requires of candidates in that role," she says.
+Once you've calibrated your mindset, do your best to structure your job hunting approach to include exploring multiple options, and "vets those options through a process of talking to people who work in the field, understanding what the role is about (the actual job beyond the job description—what's it actually like day to day), and figuring out what skills and experience the market requires of candidates in that role," she says.